maxbasic94/WeatherInformer/README.md

 ## How to use

-When you start the application, it will show you the weather in the city in which you are now\
-On home page you can see:
+When you start the application, it will show you the weather in the city in which you are now \ On "Home page" you can see:
 * Current city
 * Temperature
 * Condition